Study In Germany After SPM or IGCSE: A Complete Guide For Malaysian Students 2025

 Most Bachelor’s degree programmes in Germany are taught in German, but some are in English.
 If your course is in German, you’ll need to prove your German language skills.
 If it’s in English, you’ll need to prove your English skills.

-Here’s a quick overview of language tests you might need to take:
+Here’s a quick overview of language tests which are recognised:

 • German Tests: